 In Williams v.
 Medley Opportunity Fund, the Third Circuit ruled the parties’ arbitration agreement violated public policy and was, therefore, unenforceable because the defendant lenders permitted the plaintiff borrowers to raise disputes in arbitration under tribal law only, not federal or state law.

-The New Jersey Supreme Court held that when the Federal Arbitration Act’s exempts a contract from arbitration, the state analog — the New Jersey Arbitration Act — may still apply and the FAA does not preempt the NJAA.
+In Arafa v.
+Health Express Corp., the New Jersey Supreme Court held that when the Federal Arbitration Act exempts a contract from arbitration, the state analog — the New Jersey Arbitration Act — may still apply and the FAA does not preempt the NJAA.

-Two former employees of Milton Hershey School for discrimination and retaliation after they were fired.
-The school moved to compel arbitration under the collective bargaining agreement and the district court denied that motion.
-On appeal, the 3rd Circuit found that the state-law claims were still subject to the Federal Arbitration Act and that, in the … Read more
+Two former employees of the Milton Hershey School sued for discrimination and retaliation after they were fired.
+The school moved to compel arbitration under the collective bargaining agreement, and the district court denied the motion.
+On appeal, the 3rd Circuit found that the state-law claims were subject to the Federal Arbitration Act.
+In the absence … Read more